-The DISCHARGE ammeter, also located on the upper right auxiliary dash, shows the load drawn by coach circuits (does not include headlights or miscellaneous vehicle loads).
+The DISCHARGE ammeter, also located on the upper right auxiliary dash, shows the load drawn by coach circuits.

 ENG.
-Volt.
-METER, located on lower dash, shows voltage at Master switch behind lower dash.
+VOLT METER, located on lower dash, shows voltage at Master switch behind lower dash.

 While in transit, this should reflect an alternator regulated setting of 14v.
 When parked, with 120v. source supplied, this should read between 12.5 and 14.0v. depending upon load.
 When parked, without 120v. source, do not permit voltage to drop below 11.5.